CreateRemoteThread/doxastica/README_FILES/luaref.md

 - void search_free(searchobj):
   frees a search object. future attempts to use the freed search object should fail a validation check.

+### memory breakpointing

+- m_who_writes_to(location):
+  stops all threads, then in each thread that's not "ours", sets one of the debug registers to location and activates DR7 (only one supported, too lazy to do the others). a VEH handler is then set up, which then logs each instance of the breakpoint being triggered.

+- m_finish_who_writes_to():
+  stops all threads, then unsets all breakpoints and removes the VEH handler. then, lists up to 1024 code instances which were found to write to a given location, along with a one-line disassembly.

 ### fast edit